 We are a clinical-stage biopharmaceutical company focused on enabling normal lives for patients with autoimmune diseases.
-We are developing a novel, fully human monoclonal antibody, IMVT-1401 (formerly referred to as RVT-1401), that selectively binds to and inhibits the neonatal fragment crystallizable receptor ("FcRn").
-IMVT-1401 is the product of a multi-step, multi-year research program to design a highly potent FcRn antibody optimized for subcutaneous delivery.
-These efforts have resulted in a product candidate that has been dosed at small volumes and with a small gauge needle, while still generating therapeutically relevant pharmacodynamic activity, important attributes that we believe will drive patient preference and market adoption.
-In nonclinical studies and in clinical trials conducted to date, IMVT-1401 has been observed to reduce immunoglobulin G ("IgG") antibody levels.
+We are developing a novel, fully human monoclonal antibody, IMVT-1401 (formerly referred to as RVT-1401), that selectively binds to and inhibits the neonatal fragment crystallizable receptor, or FcRn.
+IMVT-1401 is the product of a multistep, multi-year research program conducted by HanAll Biopharma Co., Ltd., or HanAll, to design a highly potent anti-FcRn antibody optimized for subcutaneous delivery.
+These efforts have resulted in a product candidate that has been dosed in small volumes (e.g. 2 mL) and with a 27-gauge needle, while still generating therapeutically relevant pharmacodynamic activity, important attributes that we believe will drive patient preference and market adoption.
+In nonclinical studies and in clinical trials conducted to date, IMVT-1401 has been observed to reduce immunoglobulin G, or IgG, antibody levels.
 High levels of pathogenic IgG antibodies drive a variety of autoimmune diseases and, as a result, we believe IMVT-1401 has the potential for broad application in these disease areas.
-We intend to develop IMVT-1401 for debilitating autoimmune diseases in which there is robust evidence that pathogenic IgG antibodies drive disease manifestation and in which reduction of IgG antibodies should lead to clinical benefit.
+We intend to develop IMVT-1401 in autoimmune diseases for which there is robust evidence that pathogenic IgG antibodies drive disease manifestation and for which reduction of IgG antibodies should lead to clinical benefit.

 Autoimmune diseases are conditions where an immune response is inappropriately directed against the body's own healthy cells and tissues.
 Approximately 50 million people in the United States suffer from one of more than 100 diagnosed autoimmune diseases according to the American Autoimmune Related Diseases Association, Inc. Predisposing factors may include genetic susceptibility, environmental triggers and other factors not yet known.
 Many of these diseases are associated with high levels of pathogenic IgG antibodies, which are the most abundant type of antibody produced by the human immune system, accounting for approximately 75% of antibodies in the plasma of healthy people.
 IgG antibodies are important in the defense against pathogens, such as viruses and bacteria.
 In many autoimmune diseases, IgG antibodies inappropriately develop against normal proteins found in the body, directing the immune system to attack specific organs or organ systems.
-Current treatment regimens for IgG-mediated autoimmune diseases include corticosteroids and immunosuppressants in early stage disease, followed by more invasive treatments, such as intravenous immunoglobulin ("IVIg"), and plasma exchange, as the disease progresses.
-Such treatments are often limited by delayed onset of action, waning therapeutic benefit over time and unfavorable safety profiles.
+Unfortunately, safe and effective treatment options for patients suffering from autoimmune diseases are lacking.
+Currently available treatments are generally limited to corticosteroids and immunosuppressants in early stage disease and intravenous immunoglobulin, or IVIg, and plasma exchange, in later-stage disease.
+These approaches often fail to address patients' needs since they are limited by delayed onset of action, waning therapeutic benefit over time and unfavorable safety profiles.